 Once you are in a safe place, call 911 for medical assistance.
-While you wait for paramedics to arrive, get details about the driver of the ride-sharing service, such as the driver’s name, license number, and contact information.
+While you wait for paramedics to arrive, get details about the ride-sharing service driver, such as the driver’s name, license number, and contact information.

-Additionally, take pictures with your phone of the accident scene, car’s number plate, and the surroundings.
+Additionally, take pictures of the accident scene, the car’s number plate, and the surroundings with your phone.
 All this will help you establish a strong liability case.

 Who Covers for the Accident?

 Insurance coverage is the tricky part when it comes to ride-sharing accidents.
-Although ride-sharing services are required to have their liability policy covering anyone injured in an accident, there are some requirements and exceptions to it.
+Although ride-sharing services are required to have their liability policy covering anyone injured in an accident, there are some requirements and exceptions.
 So, the ride-sharing service will first assess the case to determine the coverage.

 For example, suppose the Uber or Lyft driver was the cause of the accident, and they were on-duty and carrying a passenger.
-In that case, both the driver and the passenger(s) will be covered under the ride-sharing service’s insurance policy.
+In that case, both the driver and the passenger(s) are covered under the ride-sharing service’s insurance policy.

 However, exceptions apply in the following situation:

 The driver of the service is not on duty and is not logged into the ride-sharing application.
-If in such a case, the driver is in an accident and causes injuries to another person, then the injured should be covered by the driver’s insurance policy.
+If the driver is in an accident and causes injuries to another person in such a case, then the injured should be covered by the driver’s insurance policy.
 In other words, the ride-sharing service can’t be held liable.

 Likewise, suppose the driver is on duty but hasn’t accepted a ride.
-During this stage, the driver has an accident; then, the ride-sharing service will only cover the driver if their insurance is inadequate.
+The driver has an accident; then, the ride-sharing service will only cover the driver if their insurance is inadequate.